 Digital Media Mentoring Program

 In 2012, with the support of Hive Digital Media Learning Fund in the New York Community Trust and the Edmond de Rothschild Foundations, we launched a three-semester long pilot in which select mentor-mentee pairs participated in a series of hands-on intensives or “Studio Workshops”:

 - In Remix, mentees and mentors reimagined original writing into multi-media works of video, audio, and animation.

 - As writers, we know that if a story is going to be good, it has to have a page-turning plot, enchanting characters, and alluring player choices.
 Well, the same goes for games.
 In Narrative Gaming, mentees and mentors used blog posts and QR codes to build narrative online games playable from any mobile device.

-In Fall 2013, we bring the program to scale, matching aspiring teen writers one-to-one with multimedia professionals and New School graduate writers and digital storytellers.
-Together we’ll embark on a journey of creative workshops, public readings and showcases, opportunities for publication, and more, all to give girls the tools to advance their writing through digital media.
+In Fall 2013, we brought the program to scale, matching aspiring teen writers one-to-one with multimedia professionals and New School graduate writers and digital storytellers.
+Together we embark on a journey of creative workshops, public readings and showcases, opportunities for publication, and more, all to give girls the tools to advance their writing through digital media.
 This work is supported with leadership funding from the Hive Digital Media Learning Fund in the New York Community Trust, with additional support from the Edmond de Rothschild Foundations and The Pinkerton Foundation.